Caleman34/UFO_Finder/README.md

 Code can be run using Visual Studio Code

-Using a given data set from 1/1/2010 to 1/14/2010, JavaScript, HTML, CSS, and D3.js are all used to code a webpage that has a dynamic table that can be filtered based on the given values of the specific data set for UFO sightings.
+Given a data set from 1/1/2010 to 1/14/2010; JavaScript, HTML, CSS, and D3.js are all used to code a webpage that has a dynamic table that can be filtered based on the given values of the specific data set for UFO sightings.

 # UFO Finder